charlierivas3/StrategyGuideBlueBarracudas/_posts/2020-05-09-Important-Traits.md

 ![transparent black overlay]({{ '/assets/images/Cat Guy - Traits Sneak.jpg' | relative_url }})

 #### Archery:
 The archery skill allows you to do more damage with your bows.
 You also can unlock the perk Eagle Eye, which allows you to zoom in when aiming.
-Add Archery Video

 #### One-Handed:
 The One-Handed skill allows you to do more damage with one-handed weapons.
 These weapons are: daggers, maces, swords, and war axes.
 Once you get to a high enough level with this skill, you can unlock the Savage Strike perk.
 This perk lets your standing power attacks do 25% more damage, with a chance to decapitate your enemies.